sftpplus/sftpplus-docs/chevah/server/static/documentation/introduction.rst

 We use the following methods for highlights:

-..  note::
 A note supplements and highlights additional information.
 When ignored, the information presented here will not have any negative consequences.

-    Example:

-    The OpenSSL version distributed with SUSE Linux Enterprise Linux version 12 does not allow using the eNULL ciphers.
+Below is an example of a note message.

-..  warning::
+..  note::
+    It is highly recommended to define an explicit group (other than the `DEFAULT_GROUP`) for each application account.
+    This will make the configuration file much easier to understand by removing any implicit behaviour associated with an unspecified group.

 A warning is information which should not be ignored.
 The information should be understood, as otherwise it can lead to irreversible actions and undesirable consequences.

-    Example:
+Below is an example of a note message.

+..  warning::
     Depending on your architecture, this could change the service to make the default administrative account accessible over the Internet.
     Care must be taken to ensure that the default administrative account is altered or deleted.

-You will notice certain terms will be color-coded `grey` or ``blue``.
+You will notice certain terms will be colour-coded `grey` or ``blue``.

 `Verbatim` values represent terms which should be used exactly as documented.
 For example, a configuration option such as `home_folder_path` is a verbatim